grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-rule.md

 ## Before you begin

 - Verify that you have write permission to the Mimir or Loki data source.
-Otherwise, you cannot create or update Grafana Mimir-managed alert rules.
+Otherwise, you cannot create or update Grafana Mimir or Loki-managed alert rules.

 - Enable the Mimir or Loki Ruler API.